Dynamic Mesh For Wavy Foil CFD Simulation, ANSYS Fluent Training

 Description

-The research on dynamic mesh for wavy foil modeling is a big step forward in understanding the complicated hydrodynamics of how fish move and school.
+Dynamic mesh technology helps engineers see how water flows around moving objects like fish fins or swimming robots!
+First of all, wavy foil simulations show the amazing patterns that happen when flexible materials move through water, just like real fish do in nature.
+Additionally, these CFD simulations help us understand the special vortex shedding patterns that create both lift and forward push in fish swimming.
+Furthermore, computational fluid dynamics with mesh deformation helps validate theories about how fish save energy by creating special water movements.
+The study of hydrodynamics using these advanced models bridges the gap between nature’s perfect designs and human-made swimming machines!
 This method, based on the reference paper titled ” Characteristics of flow over traveling wavy foils in a side-by-side arrangement,” is a powerful way to examine the complicated flow patterns linked to swimming in waves.
 The dynamic mesh method gives a more accurate picture of how the fluid interacts with the structure.

 Schematic of the current configuration, adopted from reference paper